This is a new PCB for use with the ESP32 microcontroller, which has native WiFi and Bluetooth capability (cool right?).

 To make the OMwESP32:

 Order the printed circuit board (PCB) from OSH Park.
-Current price is $60 for 3 boards, although you can get them made cheaper elsewhere but have to upload all of the design files.
-You will still need to attach the components; however, you don't need to do any wiring because the connections are already printed on the PCB.
+Current price is $50 for 3 boards, although you can get them made cheaper elsewhere but have to upload the design file ZIP in the correct format.

 Attaching the components

-Once you have all the components, simply place them on the shield.
-If you're using a PCB, place the components in the holes that are marked, and they will already be connected.
-If you're using a proto-board, place them anywhere on the shield and connect to the appropriate pins using wires.
+Once you have all the components, simply solder them into the shield.
+Place the components in the holes that are marked, and they will already be connected appropriately.

-Using the shield with the Adafruit Feather ESP32
+Using the shield with the ESP32 and Arduino IDE